alexwlchan/alexwlchan.net/src/_drafts/2022-in-reading.md

     </p>
     <p>
       It’s a sweet book, and I inhaled it in a day.
-      Everyone is nice and bubbly, the friendship and love feels warm and genuine, and I enjoyed spending more time with these characters.
+      Everyone is nice and bubbly, the friendships and love feel warm and genuine, and I enjoyed spending more time with these characters.
       These two books are very much comfort reads, and I expect to return to them again and again.
     </p>
     <p>